johnnyhoichuen/wheelchair-master/README.md

 ## Original System:
 ![original system](https://github.com/johnnyhoichuen/wheelchair-master/blob/main/images/Original%20system.jpeg)

-The original wheelchair controller contains a Renesas R7F0C019L2[1] (I2C Master/Controller) and a Melexis MLX90393 Magnetic Position Sensor[2] (Slave/Target).
+The original wheelchair controller contains a Renesas R7F0C019L2 MCU[1] (I2C Master/Controller) and a Melexis MLX90393 Magnetic Position Sensor[2] (Slave/Target).
 The position sensor will send the position of a joystick mounted on the the wheelchair controller, according to periodic requests from the master MCU.

 However, as the wheelchair is bought from some vendor, I am **not able to change anything on the master MCU**.

-## Target System(not this github project is about):
+## Target System (not this github project is about):
 ![target system](https://github.com/johnnyhoichuen/wheelchair-master/blob/main/images/Target%20system.jpeg)

 Replace the position sensor by an external MCU (eg. Arduino) so I can control the wheelchair through other means (eg. control by phone through bluetooth, or other positioning algorithm with the aid of sensors like LIDAR), without controlling the joystick manually.

-## Test System(this project):
+## Test System (this project):
 ![test system](https://github.com/johnnyhoichuen/wheelchair-master/blob/main/images/Test%20system.jpeg)
 As the master MCU cannot be programmed or controlled directly, I need to build a system to verify the response from the slave MCU is correct.